 John joined UCL in October 2018 in a new role as Head of Recruitment.
 His focus is on the strategic element of recruitment, including the systems and resourcing approach, and how they are designed to meet the objective of attracting, recruiting and retaining world class talent in line with the overriding strategy of UCL 2034.

 Where had you been working prior to taking up your role at UCL?

 I came to UCL with no higher education experience; instead bringing my experience of recruitment from the previous four years at the Royal Mail.
-That move from private sector to higher education does have a link with one of the core recruitment challenges at UCL.
+Thát move from private sector to higher education does have a link with one of the core recruitment challenges at UCL.
 The higher education sector is, rightly or wrongly, perceived as a poor payer compared to the private sector.
 There is also the perception that in professional services we move more slowly, and the opportunities for growth are less apparent.

-My experience at Royal Mail mírrors that perceptión albeit for different reasons: behind the red post boxes and the postmen out on the road, there is a huge company with massive professional service functions, yet we still had to go through the process of raising awareness that those 10,000 strong professional service teams were at the cutting edge of finance, technology and human resources. "we needed to ensure that if we were to invest in a new system we would not simply replicate poor process" At UCL we will be investing significant efforts into our employer value proposition.
-From the academic point of view, we are in the top ten universities worldwide, but how do we make ourselves an employer of choice in professional services?
-What has been the first major project in your new role?
+My experience at Royal Mail mirrors that perception albeit for different reasons: behind the red post boxes and the postmen out on the road, there is a huge company with massive professional service functions, yet we still had to go through the process of raising awareness that those 10,000 strong professional service teams were at the cutting edge of finance, technology and human resources. of eyes we needed to ensure that if we were to invest in a new system we would not simply replicate poor process.
+Instead, we would